superstarlifter/doc/docs/how_to/combining_CRM_collections.md

 * **Ignore field**: Do not append the values from this field to Collection 1.
 * **Copy to field**: Copy the values from the field in Collection 2 into the field in Collection 1
-* **Create new field**: There is no matching field in Collection 1, so Add this field to Collection 1
+* **Create new field**: There is no matching field in Collection 1, so add this field to Collection 1

 <img src="../assets/2CRMs08.png"  style="width:800px" class="border"></img>